lirorc/sumterForth/README.md

 `2 add1` will remove the 2 from the stack and put 3.

-`5 0 > if "North" else "South" then` works now.
-Yay!
+`21 12 > if "North" else 12 21 < if "South" else "Canada?" then then` will -hopefully- work.

 Use .s instead of .S , dup instead of DUP and so on.
 The code is very incomplete so most things won't work.